DisneyHogg/Latex-Notes/README.txt

 'Geodesics of Quadrics'/
 The main project I am currently working on with Harry.
 Has its own .bib file in it currently, which is out of date.
 (DELETE IT).
+Has its own header.sty file in it currently, which is out of date (DELETE IT).

 Notes/
 Notes I have written on a bunch of topics.